TRAU

-A Transcoder and Rate Adaptation Unit (TRAU) performs transcoding function for speech channels and RA (Rate Adaptation) for data channels in the GSM network.
-The Transcoder/Rate Adaptation Unit (TRAU) is the data rate conversion unit.
+A Transcoder and Rate Adaptation Unit (TRAU) performs transcoding for speech channels and RA (Rate Adaptation) for data channels in the GSM network.
+TRAU is the data rate conversion unit.
 The PSTN/ISDN switch is a switch for 64 kbit/s voice.
-Current technology permits to decrease the bit-rate (in GSM radio interface it is 16 kbit/s for full rate and 8 kbit/s for half rate).
-Since MSC is basically a PSTN/ISDN switch its bit-rate is still 64 kbit/s.
-That is why a rate conversion is required in between the BSC and MSC.
+Later technology permitted decreasing the bit rate (in the GSM radio interface, it is 16 kbit/s for full rate and 8 kbit/s for half rate).
+Since MSC is basically a PSTN/ISDN switch, its bit rate is 64 kbit/s.
+That is why a rate conversion is required between the BSC and MSC.

-Transcoding is the compression of speech data from 64 kbit/s to 13/12.2/6.5 kbit/s in case FR/EFR/HR (respectively) speech coding.
+Transcoding is the compression of speech data from 64 kbit/s to 13, 12.2, or 6.5 kbit/s in the case of FR, EFR, or HR (respectively) speech coding.
 Rate adaptation without transcoding allows Tandem Free Operation (TFO), allowing the original encoded speech data to be carried in a 64 kbit/s channel.
-TFO offers benefits because transcoding can lead to a degradation of speech quality and requires computational resources.
+TFO offers benefits because transcoding can degrade speech quality and requires computational resources.

 TRAU was also the term used for the frame format used in transport of the compressed bits from these speech coders.